Official State Dog of Alaska

 The Alaskan Malamute was designated the official state dog of Alaska on April 18th, 2010, thanks to the efforts of students at Polaris K-12 School in Anchorage (guided by teachers Terry Powers, Jamie Rodriguez, and Carol Bartholomew).
-Dog mushing was recognized as the official state sport of Alaska in 1972.
+All State Dogs & Cats

 Another contender, the Siberian Husky, was not imported until 1908 when gold miners were beginning to race their dogs for sport and wanted to develop a smaller, faster dog.
 The Malamute was a freighting dog, not meant for sprinting.